weavedb/roidjs/README.md

 `inject([states], Component)`

-You can inject global sattes to a react component with an array of state names.
+You can inject global states to a react component with an array of state names.

 The component gets `$` and `set` in its `props`.